-Laminine has more than 22+ important amino acids that is needed by our body.
+Laminine has more than 22+ important amino acids that are needed by our body.
 In the human body, 22 amino acids are naturally incorporated into polypeptides and are called proteinogenic or natural amino acids.
 Of these, 20 are encoded by the universal genetic code which simply means that there are 20 amino acids that your body cannot live without.
 Amino acids are building blocks of protein.
 Laminine’s is a blend of Fertilized Avian Egg Extract + other protein ingredients that can supply the amino acids our body needs.

 The 20 amino acids that our body needs has 2 groups, referred to as essential and nonessential amino acids.
-9 are essential amino acids that comes from other sources such as diet or through food supplements.
-11 are nonessential but 7 of those can be classified as “conditionally non-essential” which means they can be produced by the body but under the condition that the person is healthy and is not affected by external elements such as pollution, chemicals and chemically induced diet that affects the body’s ability to produce these amino acids.
+9 are essential amino acids that come from other sources such as diet or through food supplements.
+11 are non-essential but 7 of those can be classified as “conditionally non-essential” which means they can be produced by the body but under the condition that the person is healthy and is not affected by external elements such as pollution, chemicals and chemically induced diet that affects the body’s ability to produce these amino acids.

-Laminine’s original formula initially used YTE or Young Tissue Extract which technically has 20 complete amino acids, added to the formula are 2 other ingredients to make Laminine’s amino acids 22 plus a non-protein amino amino acid and other vitamins and trace minerals.
+Laminine’s original formula initially used YTE or Young Tissue Extract which technically has 20 complete amino acids, added to the formula are 2 other ingredients to make Laminine’s amino acids 22 plus a non-protein amino acid and other vitamins and trace minerals.
 These amino acids and other ingredients is a proprietary blend called OPT9.

 Non-essential amino acids play several important roles in your body.
 Along with essential amino acids, your body can incorporate them into new proteins as your cells need them.
-However, these nonessential amino acids still depend a great deal on you consume on your daily diet.
+However, these nonessential amino acids still depend on a great deal on you consume in your daily diet.
 In contrast, your body cannot manufacture essential amino acids, which is why you must include them in the foods you eat.

 Amino acids occur in various level of concentrations within different foods groups.
-Generally meat, dairy products and seafood offer the best sources of amino acids because they are rich in protein.
-There are also some plants, vegetables and nuts which are also protein rich where we can get amino acids.
+Generally, meat, dairy products, and seafood offer the best sources of amino acids because they are rich in protein.
+There are also some plants, vegetables, and nuts which are also protein rich where we can get amino acids.
 Laminine contains essential amino acids that our body needs to repair itself.

-* Laminine contains the non-protein amino acid Ornithine which is a non proteinogenic amino acid that plays a role in the urea cycle.
+* Laminine contains the non-protein amino acid Ornithine which is a nonproteinogenic amino acid that plays a role in the urea cycle.
 It stimulates the production of growth hormones in the pituitary gland.
 It has a significant role in kidney health.

 Alanine is one of the simplest of the amino acids and is involved in the energy-producing breakdown of glucose.
 L-alanine is created in muscle cells from glutamate in a process called transamination.
 Alanine comes from the breakdown of DNA or the dipeptides, anserine and carnosine, and the conversion of pyruvate, a compound in carbohydrate metabolism.
 Alanine is used by the body to build proteins.
 Alanine is vital for the production of protein, essential for proper function of the central nervous system and helps form neurotransmitters.
 Alanine is necessary for the promotion of proper blood glucose levels from dietary protein.